USGS-CMG/stglib/doc/install.rst

 The easy (CHS) way
 ==================

-Create a Pangeo CHS account.
+`Create a Pangeo CHS account <https://taskmgr.chs.usgs.gov/servicedesk/customer/portal/10/create/251>`_.

 Log in to CHS Pangeo JupyterHub, and edit/create your ``~/.condarc`` file: